The Black Cat Superstition

 13 percent of American people have the black cat superstition.
 They are often seen as being spooky or scary, which is why they have become a Halloween icon.
 Maybe you’re even a little bit superstitious yourself.
 Both good and bad luck can be categorized under superstition.
 Let’s explore behind this superstition after I introduce you to my solid black Maine Coon beauty.

 One of my favorite and most elegant of all colors of Maine Coons is the solid black!
 We have a Solid Black Maine Coon Queen named America.
-When she is married to one of our Maine Coon Studs, she can produce solid black and black smoke kittens.
-These are certainly some of the most beautiful kittens you’ll ever see with your eyeballs.
+When married to one of our Maine Coon Studs, she can produce solid black and black smoke kittens.
+These are certainly some of the most beautiful Maine Coon kittens you’ll ever see with your eyeballs.

 When I embarked on my journey as a Maine Coon Breeder, I didn’t quite have a focus on which colors I’d like to produce.
 The more I studied and researched genetics over my first year, I realized that I wanted to focus on producing CERTAIN colors instead of “every color in the rainbow”.

 By choosing top quality breeding cats that have splendid coats and patterns in the colors that I wish to produce, I can really perfect the color and coats that come out of my cattery.
 For example, if my goal is to produce very beautiful black smoke kittens, then my best choice for a breeding pair is a male and a female with beautiful coats in that color.

 One of my choices for color perfection in my cattery will be Solid Blacks.
 They are so strikingly beautiful, especially with a true shiny solid black coat.
 They’re sleek and sexy.
 This solid black girl of mine has quite the personality!